 All this raises the question of the plan, not only in terms of the architectural convention of drawing plans but in relation to the vehemence with which some artists have attacked this convention in their work.
 Historically, the plan drawing provided the architect's greatest moment of control-the God's-eye view in which the entire organization of a building could be dictated in a single moment.
 Though recent techniques have made plans much more complex (the layering operations favored by Peter Eisenman, among others), the essential organizational role of the plan has not dramatically changed.
 On the other hand, certain artists-particularly as their work has approached an architectural scale-have displayed an almost Oedipal need to destroy the primacy of the plan.
-Serta proudly claims that it is nearly impossible to deduce the plan of one of his sculprures merely by walking through it, or to predict the experience by looking at a plan drawing of the piece.
+Serra proudly claims that it is nearly impossible to deduce the plan of one of his sculptures merely by walking through it, or to predict the experience by looking at a plan drawing of the piece.
 Indeed, many have cited this elimination of the plan's traditional utility as one of the major achievements of Serra's work.

-Critics have likewise routed the claim that Tuazon does not work from plans, as if the refusal of this basic architectural convention is in itself another devastating blow struck against the discipline, But as Tuazon's frame structures suggest, working with an architectural convention and criticizing architecture are nor mutually exclusive.
+Critics have likewise touted the claim that Tuazon does not work from plans, as if the refusal of this basic architectural convention is in itself another devastating blow struck against the discipline.
+But as Tuazon's frame structures suggest, working with an architectural convention and criticizing architecture are not mutually exclusive.
 To deny that Tuazon works from plans would be both untrue (he often does) and unfair.
 His use of the plan reveals not complicity with architecture but a gift for destabilizing its conventions both critically and productively.
-As the ad hoc quality of his constructions implies, Thazon does make many of his construction decisions on-site.
+As the ad hoc quality of his constructions implies, Tuazon does make many of his construction decisions on-site.
 His plans are schematic, not rigid.
 But they are plans nonetheless.
-For a time, he even drew them in Autocap before deciding that sketching by hand was easier and faster.
+For a time, he even drew them in AutoCAD before deciding that sketching by hand was easier and faster.
 What matters is not that Tuazon uses plans, but that he uses them in a way fundamentally different from architects.

-Elias Hensen and Oscar Turuon, Use it for What It's Used for, 2006, concrete, wood, steel, cinder blocks, silicone, splar panel, charge controller, service disconnect, between thattery, wring, light, times installation West, Lendiscop, New York.
+Ellaw Hansen and Oscar Taxono, Live it for What it's Lived for, 2009, concrete, wood, steal, cinder blocks, silico solar panel, charge controller, service disconnect, twelvevoit battery, wing, light, times installation view, Lantispace, New York.